lordarthurj/papers/journal.md

 #Metodology
 We use an AMS to measure particle mass and chemical composition.
 The AMS is discribed in Allen et al 2014.

+# Conclutions

+We found some stuff, but give us more money to find out more stuff.